Download 43 free review response templates for negative and positive reviewsGet the templates

 Businesses need to stay on top of recent and negative feedback on Google so they can maintain or grow their online reputation.

 To track Google reviews, all you need is a Google My Business (GMB) account.

 Online reviews on Google are posted by Google users, who have to be signed in when they rate and write about your business.
-(It’s not enough for them to have a Gmail account; they actually have to be signed in on Google+.)
-These reviews can be seen and managed using the Google My Business or ReviewTrackers dashboard.
-The reviews appear in multiple places on the Web (via desktop and mobile devices), such as:
+The reviews appear in two major locations: Google Search and Google Maps.

 Why are these reviews important?

 It’s obvious that Google reviews significantly influence the way customers think about your business.
 This is why review monitoring and management is so important.